 Leslie is a PlanAdapt Fellow, based in Oxford, United Kingdom.

-Leslie has an undergrad degree in Urban and Regional Planning (Environmental Studies) and a Master of Arts in Environment, Development and Policy.
+Leslie is a Chartered Environmentalist (C.Env.) and member of the International Institute of Environmental Management and Assessment (MIEMA), and has an undergrad degree in Urban and Regional Planning (Environmental Studies) and a Master of Arts in Environment, Development and Policy.

 More details can be found on her website: https://www.waterresilienceconsulting.com